CyberKittenAttackSquad/writeups/jcc2016/nx/hive/readme.md

 (gdb)
 ```

 Several of these functions didn't disassemble in binary ninja, but I took some of these addresses and started hunting around for function preambles in the text editor and manually disassembling functions.
-Eventually I found my way to sub_401058 (that's #5 here), and this is the main function that does authentication.
+Eventually I found my way to sub_401058 (that's #5 in our back trace), and this is the function that handles authentication.

-Of course, this wasn't the right way to do this.
+Of course, this wasn't the right way to do find this function.
 The right way to do this would be to start from `_start`, find `main`, and we would have found this function as the second one called.
-Normally this is what I would have done, but when there are only a few hours left and you're desparate for points *sometimes* the decision making progress is a little flawed.
+Normally this is what I would have done, but when there are only a few hours left in the CTF and you're desparate for points *sometimes* the decision making progress is a little flawed.

 Let's go to `main` and take a look.